vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 GK 599, PC 314.
 Mahābhadrāṣtami-P. śu.
 8 when falling on Wednesday is called

-Mahābhadrā and is very holy; Siva deity; SmK 438, GK
+Mahābhadrā and is very holy; Śiva deity; SmK 438, GK

 605-606, PC 138.
 Mahābhādrī--Vide under Kārtika for rule about Mahā'.
 Mahāmāghi-When the Sun is in Sravana naksatra and the